hlsa/HyConf/README.md

 # cps-conf-tool
-Tool for conformance testing of Cyber-Physical Systems
+Tool for conformance testing and causality analysis of Cyber-Physical Systems